We were given a preview of this event a few weeks before it opened, so these are our thoughts from that experience.

 Disney did a great job making all of the games big enough to where there really shouldn’t be long lines for anything because so many people can play at once.
 We did appreciate that because it got us through everything faster.
 It was all a lot of fun, and we enjoyed trying everything at least once.

 The cost for entering the NBA Experience is $34 plus tax for those 10+ or $29 plus tax for children 3-9.
 The tickets are nonrefundable and nontransferable, but you aren’t locked into a specific day if you purchase them.
 You can purchase tickets ahead of time here or at the door when you arrive.
-Disney does say the tickets are good for one full day, but please note that there is no re-entry if you leave and there is no food or drink in the building, so your ticket is really only good for a few hours of time or until you get hungry.
-Also, there isn’t much to do for little kids, so their ticket may not get much use if you purchase one for them.
+The tickets are for all day, and you are allowed to re-enter if you leave, which you’ll probably want to do to get food at some point throughout the day since no food or drink is allowed in the building, and they don’t sell any inside.
+There isn’t much to do for little kids, so their ticket may not get much use if you purchase one for them, and they aren’t able to do a lot of the activities.

 Theaters for Film One and Film Two